Here, you can find information about our connections with other faith communities.

 Explore the events section of the Church of Scotland website for information on upcoming interfaith events.

-For more information about funding and ideas about how to run your own event please go to Scottish Interfaith Week Website.
+The theme for 2022 is 'Storytelling,' to tie in with Scotland's Year of Stories.
+For more information about this year's Interfaith Week, including funding and ideas about how to run your own event, please go to Scottish Interfaith Week Website.

 Islamophobia Awareness Month